 / Mobile / Internet

-card phone is available.
-Most accommodation venues have phone facilities.
+card phone on Main Road.
+Most accommodation venues have phones for local calls.